-- Planning Authorities should seek to approve applications for sustainable development where possible. - 8.7 The NPPF highlights the importance of pre-application engagement and states that a Local Planning Authority should encourage Applicants to engage in pre-application discussions prior to submitting a formal application for consideration. - 8.8 The Local Planning Authority operates a comprehensive chargeable preapplication process for applicants for all scales of planning proposals, from householder extensions, proposed works to listed buildings, to minor and major residential and commercial development.
-Details of this service are available on the Council's website (www.braintree.gov.uk/preapp). - 8.9 Pre-application advice benefits: - Enabling local concerns and objections to be identified early in the process, and providing an opportunity for these to be addressed, - Raising awareness and ensuring that local communities are provided with accurate information on proposed developments, - Provide an opportunity for the community to discuss proposals with the applicant, - Potentially avoiding the need to revise proposals later in the application process; and - Assisting with the submission of better quality planning applications. - 8.10 It is recognised that the level of engagement needs to be proportionate to the nature and scale of a proposed development.
+- 8.15 Applicants should undertake their own engagement with the community on their proposals at the pre-application stage.
+It is recognised that the level of engagement needs to be proportionate to the nature and scale of a proposed development.
 The more complex or contentious the proposal, the broader the range of consultation methods should be, to allow as many people as possible to engage with the process.
 Applicants proposing to submit an application to extend or undertake alterations to their property are strongly encouraged to discuss their proposals with any adjoining properties who could be affected by the proposals.
-This assists in identifying potential issues early on and can assist the planning application process, as this provides an opportunity to address concerns and objections from adjoining properties before an application is submitted for consideration. - 8.11 Applications for new residential or commercial development should be subject to wider community engagement.
+This assists in identifying potential issues early on and can assist the planning application process, as this provides an opportunity to address concerns and objections from adjoining properties before an application is submitted for consideration. - 8.16 Applications for new residential or commercial development should be subject to wider community engagement.
 The scale of this engagement would be relative to the proposed development.
-The list below is not exhaustive, but outlines some of the consultation measures which should be considered by applicants to ensure meaningful engagement with the local community is undertaken:

-- Consultation with the Parish/Town Council - Consultation with the Neighbourhood Plan Group (if applicable) - Leaflet mail drop to adjoining properties outlining the proposed development and how residents can submit feedback - Publicise proposals via a website and/or through the local press, social media and flyers and provide a mechanism for residents to be able to submit feedback - Public meeting/local exhibition in an accessible venue (accessible for disabled persons and for all members of the community) within the locality of the proposed development, for residents to view the proposals, ask questions and submit feedback - Workshops with different groups (local residents and interest groups) to discuss proposals. - 8.12 The Local Planning Authority's Government & Local Validation Requirements (Validation Checklist) sets out when a Statement of Community Involvement is required by the applicant to accompany a formal application submission, to evidence and outline the consultation undertaken with the wider community.
+The list below is not exhaustive, but outlines some of the consultation measures which should be considered by applicants to ensure meaningful engagement with the local community is undertaken: - Consultation with the Parish/Town Council - Consultation with the Neighbourhood Plan Group (if applicable) - Leaflet mail drop to adjoining properties outlining the proposed development and how residents can submit feedback - Publicise proposals via a website and/or through the local press, social media and flyers and provide a mechanism for residents to be able to submit feedback - Public meeting/local exhibition in an accessible venue (accessible for disabled persons and for all members of the community) within the locality of the proposed development, for residents to view the proposals, ask questions and submit feedback - Workshops with different groups (local residents and interest groups) to discuss proposals. - 8.17 The Local Planning Authority's Government & Local Validation Requirements (Validation Checklist) sets out when a Statement of Community Involvement is required by the applicant to accompany a formal application submission, to evidence and outline the consultation undertaken with the wider community.